fergald/docs/explainers/permissions-policy-deprecate-unload.md

 - Flip the default allowlist to `()` for N% of navigations
 - Increase N to 100 over time

+We assume there will be some user-impacting breakage on multiple sites that will be fixed as sites become aware of it.
-Selecting the N% of navigations needs some care.
+So choosing the N% of page-loads needs some care.

+- Choosing at random would lead to problems that are hard to detect and reproduce.
-- Rolling out by user
+- Choosing by user
   would inflict full breakage on a fraction of users.
-- Rolling out by site/URL would suddenly inflict full breakage on a fraction of sites.
+- Choosing by site/URL would suddenly inflict full breakage on a fraction of sites.
-- Rolling out at random would lead to problems that are hard to detect and reproduce.
-- Rolling out by some combined hash of user and site/URL is more complex but would avoid all of the problems above.
+- **(Proposed)** Choosing by a combined hash of user and site/URL is more complex but it gives consistently reproducible results for each user without subjecting any user to all of the breakage.

 ## Considered alternatives